flyingmachine/brave-clojure-web/content/100-functional-programming.md

 Anyway, the takeaway here is that you can just use function composition instead of a succession of mutations.

+Once you start using immutable data structures you'll quickly feel confident in your ability to get stuff done.
+Then, you'll feel even more confident because you won't have to worry about what dirty code might be getting its greasy pause on your precious, mutable variables.
+It'll be great!

 ## Pure Functions Give You Power